newhavenrb/conferences/Software.md

 If your Internet connection is good, all you need is a web browser.

+Otherwise, this wiki [works offline](https://github.com/newhavenrb/conferences/wiki/_access) (which is great for conferences).
+It's just a `git` repo full of Markdown files.

-To work offline, you'll at least need `git` and a text editor.
+At minimum, you just need `git` and your favorite text editor.

 ## Plugins